safiam/try_git/Functional Spec_Release 2.md

 > > When I click the ‘View Basket as a Pricing Table’ button in my Basket
 > > Then my ‘Basket’ contents should be converted to HTML format
 > > And I should be able to copy this information

+### 3. Discount Approvals

+> As per Feature 5.1, 5.2 and 14.2 of Functional Spec R1

+### 4. Acceptance/Rejecting a quote

+#### 4.1.
+Feature: BDC accepting/rejecting the quote
+In order to progress the quote process as a BDC
+I want to be able to accept/reject a quote awaiting approval

+##### 4.1.1.
+Scenario: Accepting a quote
+> Given I am a BDC
+> And I am on the ‘Home’ page
+> And I click a quote under ‘Awaiting approval’
+> And I am directed to the ‘Viewing Quote #number’ page
+> And I am satisfied with the quote content
+> When I click the ‘Accept on behalf of client’ button
+> Then the quote status should change to ‘Accepted’

+##### 4.1.2.
+Scenario: Accepting a quote with a discount edit
+> Given I am a BDC
+> And I am viewing a quote configured by an AM
+> And I want to edit the discount the AM has applied
+> When I click the discount bar
+> Then the field should become editable
+> And I should be able to input a more suitable amount

+> > Given I have viewed the AM’s quote
+> > And I am satisfied with the end product
+> > When I click the ‘Accept on behalf of client’ button
+> > Then the quote status should change to ‘Accepted’

+##### 4.1.3.
+Scenario: Rejecting a quote
+> Given I am a BDC
+> And I am on the ‘Home’ page
+> And I click a quote under ‘Awaiting approval’
+> And I am directed to the ‘Viewing Quote #number’ page
+> And I do not approve the discount the AM has applied
+> When I click the ‘Reject’ button
+> Then the quote status should change to ‘Rejected’

+> > Given I have clicked the ‘Reject’ button
+> > And a dialogue box appears
+> > And it reads, ‘Reason for rejecting this quote’
+> > When I type in the reason for reject
+> > And I click ‘Submit’
+> > Then the quote status should remain ‘Awaiting Approval’

+##### 4.1.4.
+Scenario: User receives the accepted/rejected notification
+> Given I am an AM
+> And I have submitted a quote for approval
+> When the BDC has accepted/rejected the quote
+> Then I should receive an email notifying me of this